Genesis G70 (2021-2024) Review

 "While the Genesis G70 is new to the UK market, it's been on sale elsewhere for a number of years.
 That means it feels strangely dated for a newcomer – but that's not entirely a bad thing."

 How so?
-Well, there are physical controls for the climate control and some very Kia-like buttons acting as shortcuts to nav functions.
+Well, there are physical controls for the climate control and some very Kia-like buttons acting as shortcuts to navigation functions.
 It's certainly not futuristic, but it does feel premium and comfortable.
 A bit like a pair of M&S slippers.

 The seats are very welcoming, while all models get electric seat adjustment with adjustable lumbar support.
 You shouldn't have any issues finding a comfortable seating position, while we felt fresh after a few hours behind the wheel of the Genesis G70.